honojs/website/content/docs/builtin-middleware/serve-static.md

 # Serve Static Middleware

-This middleware distributes asset files that are put on the project statically.
+This middleware distributes asset files that are put in directory specified `root` or `path` option.

 Serve Static Middleware is available only on Cloudflare Workers, Deno, and Bun.